 Park and access the playground either in front of or behind the Worship Center.

-Sixes Cemetery, Located directly behind Sixes Church, is a historic cemetery that has been in Cherokee County since the mid 1800's.
+Sixes Cemetery, located directly behind Sixes Church, is a historic cemetery that has been in Cherokee County since the mid-1800s.
 It sits on 5 acres of land that was part of Governor Joseph Brown's family farm.
 Sixes Church and the cemetery were both physically located on Governor Brown's property.
 Upon his death in 1894, he left the land containing the cemetery to a board of trustees made up of citizens from the community.
-There are at present over 400 named graves and as many unnamed graves which have been documented by both cadaver dogs and ground penetrating radar.
+There are at present over 400 named graves and as many unnamed graves, which have been documented by both cadaver dogs and ground-penetrating radar.

 Visitors to the cemetery are very welcome.
-There is a kiosk at the entrance with a map of the cemetery and most burials can be found at Find-A-Grave.com.
-Sixes Cemetery is thankful for all donations, both monetary and labor made through Sixes Church.
+There is a kiosk at the entrance with a map of the cemetery, and most burials can be found at Find-A-Grave.com.
+Sixes Cemetery is thankful for all donations, both monetary and labor, made through Sixes Church.